top of page

 The artist who created these covers is called Bảo Anh, and a little more of his other book covers as well as a glimpse into more Vietnamese book design can be seen here: https://nguvan-vn.translate.goog/nhung-hoa-si-ve-bia-sach-noi-bat-tai-viet-nam.html?_x_tr_sl=auto&_x_tr_tl=en&_x_tr_hl=en&_x_tr_pto=wapp

 There are also lovely Vietnamese editions of the Book of Dust books, which have their own styling but I think are by the same artist.
-The covers are above, followed by the slipcases that a limited run came out with:

 Some details I really love are the author byline with its tallest letters extending past the bleed, and the haze of gold Dust at the top, and also how the gold lines that frame the title disappear behind elements of the illustration like the train’s steam.